salikovskiy/honey-money/README.md

   <img src="https://contributors-img.web.app/image?repo=salikovskiy/honey-money" />
 </a>

-## Preview samples
+## Preview
-Our application is fully optimized for correct work on all devices.
-From smartphone to computer.
+Our application is fully optimized for correct work on all devices, from smartphone to computer.

 <img src="https://i.ibb.co/xfMGG6z/honey-money1.jpg" />